ooples/pine_script_docs/source/concepts/Repainting.rst

 `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__
 in realtime is subject to producing calculations that may not be repeatable on historical bars — thus repaint.

 Let's look at this simple script.
-It detect crosses of the `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ value (in the realtime bar, this corresponds to the current price of the instrument) over and under an `EMA <https://www.tradingview.com/u/?solution=43000592270#>`__::
+It detects crosses of the `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ value (in the realtime bar, this corresponds to the current price of the instrument) over and under an `EMA <https://www.tradingview.com/u/?solution=43000592270#>`__::